FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

  * **Organizational Units**

  This folder contains a list of organizational units that are considered to be part of the MSP.
+There do not need to be any OUs specified in this MSP folder -- they are optional -- in which case all principals part of an MSP will be considered members of the organization.

  This folder is really helpful when you want to restrict membership of principals to a blockchain from a particular organization, especially when that organization has a rich structure, [as discussed earlier](#OUMSP).
+You can see [how to configure the list of recognized OUs](./) in the reference material.

  * **Administrators (Local MSP only)**

+ This folder contains a list of X.509

  * **Revoked Certificates**